ccao-data/people/.gitlab/issue_templates/onboarding-internal.md

 - [ ] Send a Teams message to the General Data Science chat introducing yourself.

+## Federal W4

+You'll need to complete/update a Federal W4 as part of the onboarding process with HR.
+Unlike the pre-onboarding forms, this form must be filled out using Cook County's Employee Self Service (ESS) system.
+It usually takes about a week to receive access to this system once you are onboarded.

+Once you are given access to the ESS system, go to the [intranet](intranet/) and select “New EBS Employee Self Service” on the right side of the page.
+You will be directed to an Oracle webportal, where you’ll open the CCG Employee Self Service folder and select “Tax Form.”
+There, you can make any necessary updates to your Federal W4.

+- [ ] Complete/update your Federal W4 in the Employee Self Service system.

 ## Accounts

 Please create accounts with the following services using your CCAO email.
 If you already have a GitLab account or created one during pre-onboarding, please change your contact email to your @cookcountyassessor.com email address.
 All commits to CCAO repositories should be made with a CCAO email address.